 Among the options, an appropriate Will could have incorporated a trust for the benefit of the institutionalized spouse, or left the estate outright to any children.
 Every client is unique in the types of assets they hold, so a variety of options must be explored before an appropriate estate plan is settled upon.

-Antony M. Eminowicz, Esq will review the myriad of variables in place to help ensure that the appropriate estate plan is implemented (alongside any proposed Medicaid strategy) to best ensure continuing eligibility for Medicaid benefits, protection of the bulk of the estate, and protection against the placement of a Medicaid Lien.
+Antony M. Eminowicz, PLLC will review the myriad of variables in place to help ensure that the appropriate estate plan is implemented (alongside any proposed Medicaid strategy) to best ensure continuing eligibility for Medicaid benefits, protection of the bulk of the estate, and protection against the placement of a Medicaid Lien.

 2. Medicaid can be denied because of a standard New York Power of Attorney

 This office frequently deals with powers of attorneys that do not have the necessary language to enable an agent to implement a proposed Medicaid strategy.
 Such documents are usually those downloaded from the Internet or from a stationary store.

 Take, for example, the mother who has appointed her son as agent under her standard power of attorney.
 Mother has now lost capacity and requires Home Medicaid coverage.
 Her ‘standard’ power of attorney does not have a specific provision allowing for a pooled income trust – a typical New York trust that enables people with excess income to qualify for Community Medicaid Coverage.
 The son makes a Medicaid application anyway, and his mother is subsequently denied because she has too much income.
 If mother’s power of attorney had the necessary language, her son (as agent) could have acted to divert any excess income to a pooled income trust, thereby qualifying mother for Home Medicaid.